KirinDave/Clipping/README.markdown

 software.

-Clipping does not enforce any explicit semantics on the strategy for storage, and currently its only implementations use the standard java serialization strategies.
+Clipping does not enforce any explicit semantics on the strategy for storage, and currently its only implementations use the standard Java serialization strategies.
 Its architecture is such that it is trivial to switch between various storage mediums, and to provide any sort of (simple) persistence semantics you might deem fit.